ddamato/mise-en-mode/src/pages/script.md

 - This is a wireframe of some experience.
 Now I could ask, what is this a wireframe of?
 However, I think a more interesting question is "how do you know?".
 I think some of you already know what this represents, you might have even been a bit triggered.
 Maybe you forgot to close a ticket.
 It's a project management tool.
 But the question is, how did you know?
 It doesn't say project management, or Jira.
 There's no branding, so how?
 - The answer is because we've seen something similar before.
 Our prior experience is informing this newly introduced one.
 This is Jakob's law of familiarity, which goes on to say:
 [SLIDE](jakob)
 - User's prefer familiar experiences.
 This makes sense because users don't need to relearn anything.
 The experience will meet their expectations.
 That's why project management tools work the same.
 Social media feeds work the same.
 Calendar applications work the same.
 We've aligned into common patterns of user experience, a blueprint for how a certain experience should behave.
-From here, we can enhance that experience with personality.
+From here, we can enhance that experience with personality using a new collection of values.
 This concept was very clearly demonstrated at Config earlier this year:
 [SLIDE](config)
 - Here is a video from the keynote where Dylan takes a predetermined app structure, wired with variables, and moves the structure into these sections which provide different values to those variables.
 The first being Japanese and Dark mode, the next being German and Config mode.
 This was exciting to see live, but I saw more potential based on the earlier work.
 From here, what's stopping us from putting a mode inside a mode?
 [SLIDE](xzibit)